uLoyd/PitchDeterminer/customModules/audioModules/README.md

 // Retrieves a list of available devices let deviceList = await mic.deviceHandler.getDeviceList();
-// All the devices in list have "isInput" and "isOutput" boulean flags let inputs = deviceList.filter(device => device.isInput);
+// All the devices in list have "isInput" and "isOutput" boolean flags let inputs = deviceList.filter(device => device.isInput);
 // Change default ('first available') input to the third one mic.changeInput(inputs[2].id);